 AC BioScience is a start-up biotech company with an innovative vision and business model.
-We are dedicated to developing new therapies to fight a range of cancers.
+We are dedicated to developing groundbreaking new therapies to fight a range of cancers.
+Two of our three lead molecules in oncology will enter clinical stage in 2022.

-Founded by Andreas Schläpfer and Professor Christian Auclair, an internationally recognized expert in molecular oncology, the company is leading a paradigm shift in cancer therapeutics.
-The company is headquartered at the EPFL Innovation Park near Lausanne, and celebrated its second year of existence in March 2019.
+Founded by Andreas Schläpfer and Professor Christian Auclair, the company is leading a paradigm shift in cancer therapeutics.
+AC BioScience is headquartered at the life sciences campus Biopôle near Lausanne, and celebrated its fifth year of existence in March 2022.

 Our primary focus is on developing personalized therapies for tumoral pathologies.
-We obtained patent protection for one ground- breaking cancer therapy and filed a patent for another.
+We have obtained patent protection for one ground-breaking cancer therapy and have filed patents for two others.

 The Chief Scientific Officer and co-founder is Professor Christian Auclair, an eminent expert in pharmacology, molecular oncology and innate immunity.
 He is an Emeritus University Professor (exceptional class) and Doctor in Science (PharmD, PhD).
 Professor Auclair is a former Deputy Director at CNRS in the Department of Life Sciences and was subsequently Head of the Department of Biochemistry Bioengineering at the Ecole Normale Supérieure de Cachan .
 He co-founded the Graduate School of Oncology at the Institut Gustave Roussy and founded the Master's programme in Cancer Research.
 He has published more than 130 articles in the field of antitumor and antiviral pharmacology.
 Professor Auclair is a French national residing near Paris.